-- You will need to pay £21.90 per BRP card to the Post Office for this service
+- You will need to pay £21.90 per BRP card to the Post Office for this service.

 It will take 10 working days before your BRP card can be collected at the new Post Office branch.
 Please note that not all Post Offices offer this service.

 BRP cards for dependants

 If you choose to collect your BRP card from the University you may also want to collect a BRP card for your dependants from the University campus.
 Please note that only the main applicant needs to be present with their dependants' documents.
 Family members should not be brought to the appointments to collect a BRP card.

 Dependants should not use the University of Birmingham collection code if they have specific needs to be met early on arrival in the UK e.g. if a dependant needs their BRP card for specific activity such as a child needing to start school.

 Please complete this online form if you have dependants joining you in the UK and you will need to collect their BRPs from the University campus.
 This is important both when your dependants have made their visa applications at the same time as you or later.
 Completing this form will allow the University of Birminghan to keep the cards together.
 BRP cards for dependants may have to be returned to the Home Office if we have not received the relevant information on the online form.